-Based on ICT's energy management program the $CO_2$ Footprint is calculated at least twice a year.
+Based on ICT's energy management program the CO_2 Footprint is calculated at least twice a year.
 The reduction measures are part of the energy management program and described in the reduction plan 2021-2026.

 On a semi-annual basis the progress of implementing the reduction measures relative to the reduction targets is reported.
-The main focus in this report is with the $CO_2$ reduction measures.
-The $CO_2$ footprint is part of this rapport.
-ICT Group B.V. is currently certified for level 4 of the $CO_2$ performance ladder with as reference year 2019.
-The period in which the CO2 reduction measures must be realised is 2021 to 2026.
+The main focus in this report is with the CO_2 reduction measures.
+The CO_2 footprint is part of this rapport.
+ICT Group B.V. is currently certified for level 4 of the CO_2 Performance ladder with as reference year 2019.